hsato1/Bipartite-Graph-Based-Recommendation-/README.md

 ## Random Walk Algorithm

 ## Concept / Libraries used for this projects
-Python
+Python.
-sklearn to process string information and draw similarity nltk to pre-process string before applying functions from sklearn
+sklearn to process string information and draw similarity. nltk to pre-process string before applying functions from sklearn.